-We have audited the financial statements of Shoreline Mall p.l.c. (the Company), set out on pages 15 to 46, which comprise the Statement of Financial Position of the Company as at 30 June 2023, and the Statement of Profit or Loss and other Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flows of the Company for the period then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Shoreline Mall p.l.c. (the Company), set out on pages 15 to 43, which comprise the Statement of Financial Position of the Company as at 30 June 2024, and the Statement of Profit or Loss and other Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flows of the Company for the period then ended, and notes to the financial statements, including a material accounting policy information .

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of Shoreline Mall p.l.c as at 30 June 2023, and of the Company's financial performance and cash flows for the period then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and have been properly prepared in accordance with the requirements of the Maltese Companies Act (Cap.386).
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of Shoreline Mall p.l.c as at 30 June 2024, and of the Company's financial performance and cash flows for the period then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRSs) as adopted by the European Union and have been properly prepared in accordance with the requirements of the Maltese Companies Act (Cap.386).